Why Switch from Do Not Pay?

 Cons:

-- The negotiation feature is only available on the paid premium plan.
+- The negotiation feature is only available on the paid premium plan - of course.

 - Some users report issues with linking certain bank accounts.

-Pricing: A free version is available for basic tracking; Premium features require a subscription, prices vary monthly and yearly from $10-22 USD.
-Source: Hiatus Apple Store as of September, 2025.
+Pricing: A free version is available for basic tracking; Premium features require a subscription, prices vary monthly and yearly from $10-48 USD.
+Source: Hiatus Website as of November, 2025.

-Who it’s for: The person who signs up for free trials and then forgets to cancel them three months later.
+Who it’s for: The person who signs up for free trials and then forgets or can't figure out how to cancel them after trial period as well as those who want to pay to negotiate a discount or refund, knowing they are also giving half to the app.

 GetHuman

-GetHuman has been around for years as a free web directory focused on one simple, universal pain: navigating automated customer service phone menus.
-It’s not an app that does things for you, but rather a tool that tells you the fastest way to do it.
-You look up a company, and GetHuman provides the best phone number, the sequence of numbers to press to reach a human, and the current estimated wait time.
+Although it didn't formally become a company until 2013, GetHuman has been around since 2006 as a free web directory focused on one simple, universal pain: navigating automated customer service phone menus.
+It’s not an app that does the whole thing for you, but rather a tool that tells you the fastest way to do it.
+The mobile app will wait on hold for you and text you when a customer service agent picks up.
+You tell it a company, and GetHuman provides the best phone number, the sequence of numbers to press to reach a human, and the current estimated wait time.
 It’s dead simple.
-There’s no AI, no account linking, just a database of shortcuts.
-While it doesn't solve your problem, it gets you to the person who can, which is often half the battle.
+The only AI is their use of Google Gemini to find the information you need for you as it knows all the right questions.
+There is no account linking, just a database of shortcuts.
+While it doesn't solve your problem for you, it gets you to the person who can, which is often half the battle.

-Best for: Finding the fastest way to talk to a real person at any company.
+Best for: Finding the fastest way to talk to an actual human at any company.

 Key Features: